-We have a number of other roads that are either in poor condition or need upgrading, and Donnybrook Road, which Mr Mulholland and I continually talk about in this place, is one that is in a dreadful condition.
+We have a number of other roads that either are in poor condition or need upgrading, and Donnybrook Road, which Mr Mulholland and I continually talk about in this place, is one that is in a dreadful condition.
 It is an old country laneway that is now servicing a growing population of people in Donnybrook and Kalkallo.
 It is a huge expansion that has gone on out there, but this old country lane that is riddled with potholes is the only access and egress that they have from many estates along the eastern side of the freeway.
 If you come out there tonight at about 6:30, you will see cars backed up onto the freeway trying to get off and across the flyover bridge onto Donnybrook Road and you will see cars backed up the entire length of Donnybrook Road.
 It takes them hours to get in and out.
 There have been several fires on that road this year that have been a real problem, there was an accident before Christmas that kept people out of their homes for hours on end and in fact one child who was in a car backed up on Donnybrook Road ended up in hospital due to dehydration from being in the car and unable to move anywhere for so long.
 That is an indictment on this government.
 There are no footpaths on Donnybrook Road, so people who are trying to walk to the station are battling with cars on this single-lane laneway that really should be a dual-carriage major road.

 Yan Yean Road stage 2 is also something that we continually raise in this place, because it is, again, a country road that is trying to support an edge-of-the-city, metropolitan population.
 It is full of potholes and it is dangerous as well.
-This government keeps saying, 'Oh, we're going to do that, we're going to do that', but they never get around to doing it.
+This government keeps saying, 'Oh, we're going to do that, we're going to do that,' but they never get around to doing it.
 Well, the people of Yan Yean are absolutely sick of this government.
 They have had enough.
 They want Donnybrook Road upgraded.
-They also want a second road that will act as a -

-Wendy LOVELL: The people that live in the estates on Donnybrook Road also need a second road that will allow them an alternative entrance or exit from their homes when Donnybrook Road is cut off because of an accident or a fire.
+The people that live in the estates on Donnybrook Road also need a second road that will allow them an alternative entrance or exit from their homes when Donnybrook Road is cut off because of an accident or a fire.

 Echuca Road in Mooroopna is a classic.
-It has been pothole-ridden for probably three years, but the government have been very, very slow to act on that road.
-They are finally - finally - doing some repairs on that road, and I can tell you the people of Mooroopna are very happy.
-The gentleman who lives just near the worst pothole-ridden section -
+It has been pothole ridden for probably three years, but the government have been very, very slow to act on that road.
+They are finally doing some repairs on that road, and I can tell you the people of Mooroopna are very happy.